Dec 8, 2025

-Foreign glory (or religious culture that produces models and slaves) (Lk 17:11-19) The impure had to stay out of the way: anything that differed from the dominant thinking was undermined.…
+Foreign Glory, or religiosity that gives birth to models and slaves (Lk 17:11-19) The impure had to stay out of the way: everything that was different from the dominant thought…

 And worrying about numbers (Lk 14:25-33) In his commentary on the Tao Tê Ching (vii) Master Ho-shang Kung writes: "The saint is devoid of self-interest and does not care to…